The analysis presented on the website is based on the data from newest edition (2025).

 Ovarian Cancer

-Moderate constraints in access to ovarian cancer treatment and diagnosis in Visegrád (V4) countries have been revealed in the GAP score analysis.
-The results vary across the countries with the difference between the highest and the lowest score by as much as 22 points.
-The main cause of unsatisfactory V4 performance is limited access to the registered drugs in the V4 countries which translates into low PARP inhibitors uptake in some countries.
+The GAP analysis revealed relatively modest limitations in access to ovarian cancer treatment and diagnosis in the Visegrad Group (V4) countries.
+Furthermore, there is relatively little variation in results between countries: the difference between the highest and lowest scores is 13 points.
+The main reason for the countries' unsatisfactory results is the limited access to registered drugs in the V4 countries, which translates into a suboptimal proportion of patients using PARP inhibitors.

 Cross-Country